ArenKae/ft_irc/README.md

 ---

-This project was made by acosi in collaboration with keschouf
+This project was made in collaboration with keschouf.